Spin chirality and fermion stirring in topological bands

-Physically, the effect considered here represents an inverse of the familiar effect of geometric phase gained by carriers in the presence of noncollinear spins inducing orbital currents\cite{Ye1999,Nagaosa2012b,Nagaosa2012,Chen2014}.
-Here, we show that orbital dynamics in a ground state with broken time-reversal symmetry (loosely described as stirring or self-rotation) results in unique spin correlations.
-To emphasize generality, we consider diverse types of orbital dynamics governed by effects such as $k$-space Berry curvature, topological superconductivity, and magnetic field---geometric or real, in all cases finding nonzero spin chirality despite the Hamiltonian being spin-independent.
-Intuitively, this behavior can be understood by recalling an identity\cite{Wen1989} that links spin chirality operator to three-spin permutations: \be H^{(3)}=\vec s_1\cdot[\vec s_2\times\vec s_3] =2iP_{123}-2iP_{321} . \ee This identity is valid for any three spin-$1/2$ degrees of freedom, with $P_{jkl}$ being cyclic permutations $j\to k\to l\to j$.
-This result, familiar for localized spins\cite{Wen1989}, here is applied to orbital dynamics of mobile carriers.
-When read right to left, it implies that stirring can induce chiral three-spin exchange and generate spin chirality.
+Physically, this effect represents a reciprocal of the familiar effect of geometric phases of chiral spin textutres driving orbital currents\cite{Ye1999,Nagaosa2012b,Nagaosa2012,Chen2014}.
+Namely, orbital dynamics in a ground state with broken TRS (loosely described as stirring) leads to chiral spin correlations.
+Intuitively, this behavior can be understood with the help of an identity\cite{Wen1989} that links spin chirality operator to three-spin permutations: \be H^{(3)}=\vec s_1\cdot[\vec s_2\times\vec s_3] =2iP_{123}-2iP_{321} , \ee which is valid for any three spin-$1/2$ degrees of freedom, with $P_{jkl}$ being cyclic permutations.
+This result, familiar for localized spins\cite{Wen1989}, here is applied to orbital dynamics of carriers.
+When read right to left, it implies that stirring induces chiral three-spin exchange and enables spin chirality.
+This is indeed what emerges from the analysis.